Podcast: Play in new window | Embed

 Victor in Smyrna, Tennessee listening on WTN 99.7 FM asked: “What kind of product would you recommend for home surround sound systems in the $300-500 price range?
 I am looking to upgrade mine and just wanted to know what you would recommend.”

-Victor, Prices for home surround sound systems will vary depending on where you choose to purchase them; but there are plenty of options within your price range that you may want to look intotomorrow_logointo.
+Victor, Prices for home surround sound systems will vary depending on where you choose to purchase them; but there are plenty of options within your price range that you may want to look into.

 Samsung offers several that are both high-quality and quite affordable for people who are not looking to break the bank in order to enhance sound.
 For example, at Best Buy you can purchase the Samsung 6 Series 1000W Smart Blu-Ray Home Theater System for $450.
 This system is probably one of the best within your price range and supports plenty of playback formats in addition to Blu-ray.